Compound Mutations in the Abl1 Kinase Cause Inhibitor Resistance by Shifting DFG Flip Mechanisms and Relative State Populations: Results and Discussion

 \subsection{Weighted Ensemble Simulations of the DFG Flip}

 Considering the steep free energy barrier of roughly 32 kcal/mol associated with the DFG-in to DFG-out transition in the wild-type Abl1 kinase \cite{Xie2020}, and previous uses of the Weighted Ensemble simulation method for sampling transitions with comparable energy barriers, \cite{Saglam2019} we elected to study the DFG flip in the wild-type Abl1 kinase core (PDB 6XR6, \cite{Xie2020}) using the WE methodology.
 Applying WE provided us with an abundance of data that enabled us to derive a coherent mechanism for different pathways spanning the transition, and their accompanying probabilities.
 As a supervised enhanced sampling method, WE employs progress coordinates (PCs) to track the time-dependent evolution of a system from one or more basis states towards a target state.
 Although weighted ensemble simulations are unbiased in the sense that no biasing forces are added over the course of the simulations, the selection of progress coordinates and the bin definitions can potentially bias the results towards specific pathways \cite{Zuckerman2017}.
+Additionally, traditional WEMD simulations do not explicitly enhance sampling along orthogonal degrees of freedom (those not captured by the progress coordinates).
+In practice, this means that insufficient PC definitions can lead to poor sampling.

 In our selection of progress coordinates, we were mindful of this caveat and chose progress coordinates that enhance the sampling while allowing for a variety of different pathways.
 First, we defined PC1 as the distance between the polar hydrogen of protonated Asp381 and the backbone oxygen of Val299.
 This choice of progress coordinate is rooted in the observation that the formation of a strong hydrogen interaction between this pair of atoms is likely an important step in the DFG flip in Abl1 kinase \cite{Shan2009}.
 For PC2, we chose the distance between the gamma carbon of Phe382 and the gamma carbon of Tyr253, which is substantially reduced in DFG-out conformations because the Phe382 side chain approaches the Tyr253 side chain after the flip.
 PC2 tracks the Phe382 flip, and is pathway-agnostic for that particular event, as the distance between the atom pairs should decrease independently of Phe382 flipping clockwise (passing Thr315) or counterclockwise (passing His361).
 Finally, we chose the angle formed by Phe382's gamma carbon, Asp381's protonated side chain oxygen (OD2), and Lys378's backbone oxygen as PC3 based on observations from a study that used a similar PC to sample the DFG flip in Aurora Kinase B using metadynamics \cite{Lakkaniga2019}.
 This angular PC3 should increase or decrease (based on the pathway) during the DFG flip, with peak differences at intermediate DFG configurations, and then revert to its initial state when the flip concludes.
 Since both an increase or decrease of PC3 accurately tracks flipping events, this progress coordinate is convenient for directing the simulations towards our DFG-out target without imposing significant pathway biases.
 Our progress coordinates are further illustrated in Figure 2.